Lamasaurus/lpdgenerator/README.md

-file:output_meta_data | Bool to see if meta data should be put in the file | false file:extension | Defines the extension of the generated files | "" file:name_format | Defines the format of the output filenames. `DEFAULT`: `city-YYYY-MM-DDThhmmss`, `UNIX`: UNIX timestamp of beginning of interval. | "DEFAULT" events:min_events | Minimum number of events within 24h | 0 events:max_events | Maximum number of events within 24h | 1 events:min_duration | Minimum duration of the events | 0
+file:output_meta_data | Bool to see if meta data should be put in the file | false file:extension | Defines the extension of the generated files | "" file:name_format | Defines the format of the output filenames. `DEFAULT`: `city-YYYY-MM-DDThhmmss`, `UNIX`: UNIX timestamp of beginning of interval. | "DEFAULT" file:split | If files of cities should be split, if false will ignore "time:time_per_file" | true events:min_events | Minimum number of events within 24h | 0 events:max_events | Maximum number of events within 24h | 1 events:min_duration | Minimum duration of the events | 0